warrenm/AHEasing/README.md

 A supplemental library of easing functions for C, C++, and Objective-C
 --------

-The useful portion of this projects consists of two parts:
+The useful portion of this project consists of two parts:

 1. An easing function library, implemented in C
 2. CAAnimation category methods to more easily use easing in your Core Animation projects